CCGenetics/guidelines-genetic-diversity-indicators/docs/3_Example_assessments/Example_assessments.md

 # Example assessments
 {: .no_toc }

 Text to be added here.
-Sections:
+Child Sections that would appear in side menu:

 Ne 500
 PM